CRIMSONHEART CHRONICLES

 Modifier: A word, phrase, or clause that gives information about another word in the same sentence.
 (Source)

-Determiner: A word or affix that modifies a noun, expressing the reference and/or quantity of the noun. (eg. the/a/an/this/that etc. in English) (Source)
+Determiner: A word or affix that modifies a noun, expressing the reference and/or quantity of the noun. (eg. the, a/an, this, that, my, your, etc. in English) (Source)

 Verb Phrase: A phrase formed by a main verb, any modal and/or auxilliary verbs and any other modifiers.
 (Source)